Protesters in Sudan burn tires, block roads a day after coup

 CAIRO (AP) — Pro-democracy protesters blocked roads in Sudan's capital with makeshift barricades and burning tires Tuesday, a day after the military seized power in a swift coup widely denounced by the international community.

-The country's Sudan’s top general said the prime minister of the dissolved government — who was arrested Monday along with other officials — was being detained for own safety at the general’s own house, not in a prison.
+The country's top general said the prime minister of the dissolved government — who was arrested Monday along with other officials — was being detained for his own safety at the general’s house, not in a prison.
 He said Prime Minister Abdalla Hamdok was in good health.

 The takeover came after weeks of mounting tensions between military and civilian leaders over the course and the pace of Sudan's transition to democracy.
 It threated to derail that process, which has progressed in fits and starts since the overthrow of longtime autocrat Omar al-Bashir in a popular uprising two years ago.